Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 - Screen sometimes blank and/or applications are gone when trying to wake it.
 Sound still works.
 - Calling issues, screen blanks often (easy fix?), somewhat poor 4G call sound, calling someone's voice mail sometimes quiet.
 - Camera is sometimes not discovered
-- USBC usually works, can use the phone as a computer (HDMI screen, USB peripherals etc.).
+- USBC usually works (phone rev 1.2), can use the phone as a computer (HDMI screen, USB peripherals etc.).
 Although it is amazingly slow in 1440p.
-However, sometimes USBC stops working and I needed to reboot and remove battery.
-Is this related to using the attachable Pine keyboard?
+However, sometimes USBC stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).

 ## Bugs extended